Oneliihansa/Classification-Model-For-Predicting-Weather-/README.txt

 Dew Point: A metric indicating the temperature at which air becomes saturated with moisture, excluded due to redundancy.
 Wind Chill: The perceived decrease in air temperature due to wind, excluded for its lack of direct predictive value for weather type classification.

+Conclusion:
+After hyperparameter tuning, the results show improved model performance, with significant variations across different algorithms.

+Logistic Regression achieved a training accuracy of 0.893 and a test accuracy of 0.905, which indicates a good fit to the data with minimal overfitting.
+The relatively small gap between training and test accuracy suggests the model generalizes well.

+K-Nearest Neighbors (KNN) showed training accuracy of 0.930 and test accuracy of 0.918, demonstrating a solid performance with a small difference between training and test accuracies, indicating it is a reliable model that generalizes well.

+Naive Bayes had training accuracy of 0.813 and test accuracy of 0.818, suggesting that despite hyperparameter tuning, it is still underperforming compared to other models.
+However, it does maintain a close match between training and test accuracy, implying it is not overfitting but just less effective at capturing the complexity of the data.

+Gradient Boosting demonstrated excellent performance, with a training accuracy of 0.963 and test accuracy of 0.944, indicating that the model is highly effective with a very small drop in performance from training to test data, showing that it has been tuned for optimal performance and generalizes well.

+Random Forest achieved training accuracy of 1.000 and test accuracy of 0.950, suggesting potential overfitting, as the model perfectly fits the training data.
+However, the high test accuracy indicates that it is still able to generalize effectively, even if overfitting is a concern.

+Decision Tree showed training accuracy of 1.000 and test accuracy of 0.945, similar to Random Forest.
+The perfect training accuracy indicates overfitting, but it still performs well on the test data, though tuning may be required to reduce overfitting further.

+Support Vector Machine (SVM) recorded training accuracy of 0.909 and test accuracy of 0.922, with a relatively small gap between the two, indicating a well-balanced model that generalizes well after hyperparameter tuning.

+In conclusion, Gradient Boosting continues to be the best performer, with a minimal gap between training and test accuracies.
+Random Forest and Decision Tree show potential overfitting due to the perfect training accuracy, but they still perform well on the test set.
+KNN and Logistic Regression provide solid and reliable performance, while Naive Bayes remains the weakest performer, even after hyperparameter tuning.